-X-rays may reveal calcium deposits along the affected joints, although X-rays of many healthy elderly people often show such deposits even when the person has no symptoms of pseudogout.
+X-rays may reveal calcium deposits along the affected joints (a finding called chondrocalcinosis), although X-rays of many healthy elderly people often show such deposits even when the person has no symptoms of pseudogout.
 Your doctor may recommend that joint fluid be removed from an inflamed joint.
 The sample will be tested for the presence of calcium pyrophosphate crystals.
 The sample may also need to be tested for an infection or other cause of joint inflammation.

 Your doctor may want to request tests for conditions that can trigger pseudogout.
-These may include tests of iron, calcium, magnesium and thyroid function.
+These may include tests of iron, calcium, and magnesium levels in the blood.

 Attacks of pseudogout can last for days or weeks.
-If the condition is not diagnosed, it can cause the joint to degenerate (break down).
+If the condition is chronic (long lasting), it can cause the joint to degenerate (break down).

 Treatment of a condition that increases the risk of pseudogout (such as hemochromatosis) may prevent development of the disease or repeated attacks.
 However, when there is no known cause or trigger, there is no way to prevent the development of pseudogout.
 For people with frequent attacks, taking a nonsteroidal anti-inflammatory drug (NSAID) or colchicine daily may prevent future attacks.

 Fluid can be removed from the joint to ease the pressure.
 In this procedure, called joint aspiration, a needle is inserted into the joint after the area is numbed, to withdraw fluid.
-Treatment usually also includes NSAIDs or injections of a medication called a glucocorticoid to keep the swelling down.
+Treatment usually also includes NSAIDs or injections of a medication called a glucocorticoid to relieve pain and inflammation.
 These two treatments usually eliminate symptoms within hours to a few days.

 You may also need to take oral corticosteroids for a short time.
 Your doctor may prescribe a medicine called colchicine or an NSAID to prevent attacks.
-A newer medication – anakinra - is under investigation as a treatment and prevention for pseudogout.
-However, it needs to be injected daily and is expensive.
-So, most likely its use will be limited.
+Newer medications, such as anakinra, are under investigation as a treatment and prevention for pseudogout.
+However, since they require regular injections and are expensive, it seems likely that their use will be limited.